CalvinChhour/fellers-bot/README.md

 3) run `npm run start` and the bot should be up and running.

 ## aws
-There is currently an aws ec2 instance that hosts and runs the bot... this is still in development.
+There is currently an aws ec2 instance that hosts and runs the bot.

 Once ssh'd into the ec2 instance, run `npm run pm2` to start up the fellers bot.